HaraldoFilho/Computer-Vision-Nanodegree/Projects/Project_3/P3_Landmark_Detection_and_Tracking/README.md

 #### Topics covered

-- Introduction to Motion
+- Motion
 - Robot Localization
-- Introduction to Kalman Filters
+- Kalman Filters
 - Representing State and Motion
 - Matrices and Transformation of State
 - Simultaneous Localization and Mapping